Pearl Harbor Area

 ¤¤ Schofield Barracks (U.S. Military Reservation)

 The largest U.S. Army post in Hawaii, garrison headquarters of the 25th Infantry (Tropic Lightning) Division.
-Located at Kolekole Pass at the western edge of the reservation (northeast of Pu'u Kumakali'i) was Battery Kole Kole (1941 - 1944) two 240mm howitzers.
+Located at Kolekole Pass at the western edge of the reservation (northeast of Pu'u Kumakali'i) was Battery Kole Kole (1941 - 1944) two 240mm howitzers (manned by Field Artillery units).
 Site destroyed in early 1990's.
-During WWII several groups of 3-inch AA guns were located in the central part of the reservation along the Leilehua Plateau.
+A two-gun 3-inch AA battery was built here in 1917, a second two-gun section was added in 1927, located north of the main cantonment area.
+During WWII several groups of additional 3-inch AA guns were located in the central part of the reservation along the Leilehua Plateau.
 Of interest on post is the Tropic Lightning Museum.

 Located off of the reservation to the south on Mt.
 Mauna'una was an AA warning station (AAIS 11) (1940).
 Located to the west of the reservation on Mt.
 Ka'ala was an SCR-270 mobile radar station (1941).